RaunaqMalhotra/LetsHunt/README.md

 Submitted by: **Raunaq Malhotra**

-**Let's Hund** is a fun app which you can use to perform a virtual scavenger hunt!
+**Let's Hunt** is a fun app which you can use to perform a virtual scavenger hunt!
 Just click on one of the prompts in the task list and attach a photo corresponding to that prompt.
-You just completed the scavenger hunt!
+You just completed the scavenger hunt for that task!
 Yay!!!

 Time spent: **4** hours spent in total